SokolskyNikita/pdf-to-markdown-cli/datalab_marker_api_docs.md

 ## Marker

-The marker endpoint converts PDF, word documents, and powerpoints to markdown.
+The marker endpoint converts PDFs, spreadsheets, word documents, epub, HTML, and powerpoints to markdown.
 It is available at `/api/v1/marker`.

 Here is an example request in Python: